henriquepagno/markdown-cv/index.md

 | <a href="https://github.com/henriquepagno/">Github</a>
 </div>

+## Summary

+With 14+ years of experience in designing, developing, and maintaining enterprise applications serving thousands of daily users, I specialize in full-stack development within the .NET ecosystem and Oracle technologies.
+My expertise includes building scalable, high-performance solutions and optimizing database performance for large-scale applications.
+I have a proven track record of delivering reliable and efficient software solutions, leveraging my deep technical knowledge and strong understanding of agile methodologies.
+I'm committed to collaborating within organized, team-oriented environments to drive business success.

-## Location
+### Location

 Caxias do Sul, Brazil

-## Summary

-Senior Software Developer with 14+ years of expertise in enterprise ERP systems, serving thousands of daily users.
-Specialized in full-stack development with deep knowledge of .NET ecosystem and Oracle technologies.
-Proven track record of delivering robust, scalable solutions and optimizing database performance for large-scale applications.
-Combining strong technical expertise with agile methodologies to deliver robust, scalable solutions.

 ## Technical Skills